react-navigation/react-navigation.github.io/versioned_docs/version-6.x/material-bottom-tab-navigator.md

 sidebar_label: Material Bottom Tabs
 ---

-:::warning
+:::danger

 The `material-bottom-tabs` navigator is moved to [`react-native-paper`](https://reactnativepaper.com/).
-Refer to [`react-native-paper`'s documentation](https://callstack.github.io/react-native-paper/docs/components/BottomNavigation/createMaterialBottomTabNavigator) for API and usage.
+Refer to [`react-native-paper`'s documentation](https://callstack.github.io/react-native-paper/docs/guides/bottom-navigation) instead for installation instructions, usage guide and API reference.
 For any issues with the navigator, please open an issue in [`react-native-paper`'s repository](https://github.com/callstack/react-native-paper/).

 :::